pedmiston/mozilla-fellows/resume.md

 2013-2018 (expected)
 :   **PhD, Psychology**; University of Wisconsin-Madison

     Concentration in Cognitive and Cognitive Neuroscience.
-Advised by Dr. Gary Lupyan.

 2012-2013
 :   **MS, Psychology**; University of Wisconsin-Madison